lunarjournal/emu8910/README.md

 To run demo start web server: `python -m http.server 8000` and navigate to `index.html`.

-Then click anywhere on the page to start audio output.
+> Click anywhere on the page to start audio output.